 There are bike shops in Tavistock and Okehampton, as well as hire facilities in Okehampton, Sourton, Tavistock and Yelverton.
 Visit the Cycle Devon website for more information.

 Many local accommodation, food and drink providers are well geared up for cyclists and are a perfect way to relax between rides.
-For more information and to make bookings visit the Dartmoor Partnership, Tamar Valley Tourism Association or Visit Devon websites.
+For more information and to make bookings visit Tamar Valley Tourism Association, Visit Dartmoor or Visit Devon websites.